okos-polip/arduino-polip-device-v1-client/README.md

 # arduino-polip-device-client
-Client library for devices communicating with Polip server
+Client library for devices communicating with Okos Polip server